How Much Does Offering A 401(k) Cost An Employer? Pricing And Fees

 - Enhanced match: In this safe harbor plan arrangement, you match 100% of the first 4% of an employee’s contribution.

-- Auto-enrollment: A qualified automatic contribution arrangement (QACA) must have a minimum automatic contribution percentage of 3% for the first year of an employee’s participation, which increases to 4% in the second, 5% in the third, and 6% in the fourth year.
-You would have to match 100% of the first 1% of an employee’s contribution plus 50% on the next 5% for a maximum of 3.5% on the first 6%.
+- Auto-enrollment: A qualified automatic contribution arrangement (QACA) must have a minimum automatic contribution percentage of 3% of pay for the first year of an employee’s participation, which increases to 4% in the second, 5% in the third, and 6% in the fourth year.
+You would have to match 100% of the first 1% of an employee’s contribution plus 50% on the next 5% for a maximum of 3.5% of pay on the first 6%.
 Alternatively, you can make a non-elective contribution of at least 3% of compensation to all eligible non-highly compensated employees.

 Are there any hidden 401(k) fees that can drive up costs?